DNS zones

 , or admin

-role in the folder where the parent public zone is located.
+role for the folder the parent public zone is in.
 Remember this when organizing the structure of your domain names.
 For more complex scenarios, contact support.

 The service does not require confirmation of domain ownership.
 You can use a domain zone even though it is not registered to you.
 If you delegated your domain to Cloud DNS without creating a respective public DNS zone in Cloud DNS, this zone can be used by someone else.
 Therefore, we recommend that you first create a public DNS zone in Cloud DNS and then delegate your domain.